-

 Regarding stamp duty, you can normally expect to pay it based on the purchase price you're paying and not the full value.
 This is not least because not all schemes offer you the chance to buy the remaining portion which you don't own via DMS staircasing.

 That said, we've found one example online where someone claimed to have had to pay stamp duty based on the full, undiscounted market value of the property.
 You should therefore carefully enquire about this matter with the organisers of the particular scheme you are looking to use and always remember that it is your personal responsibility to pay the correct stamp duty where HMRC is concerned.
-We asked HMRC for full guidance about this matter but had not heard anything back from them at press time.
+We asked HMRC for full guidance about this matter but have not heard anything back from them at press time.

 First time buyers - can you claim the waiver for a DMS purchase?